QuteBits/csgo-making-skins-guide/README.md

     - 22 were **(2) not fitting the salience level defined in the competition**.
 Usually those submissions were too colorful or brash whereas most skins needed for the competition were of lower salience levels
     - 9 were **(3) obscene in a way that even if you make a clean version of it, the core design idea would be lost**
     - 5 were skins for a **(4) weapon not used in the contest**
-    - 9 were simply **(5) dublicates or color variations of some entries I already had in my hand-picked list of 154 skins**
+    - 9 were simply **(5) duplicates or color variations of some entries I already had in my hand-picked list of 154 skins**
     - 3 looked cool in a thumbnail but **(6) completely unprofessional when looking at them closely**
 - **(7) Some weapons were seriously underrepresented**.
 Weapons like SCAR-20, G3SG1 or MP5-SD had very few (1-2) real competitors - compared to around 5-20 great entries for each of the other guns in the competition
 - **(8) Very few skins played with the weapon-specific details or dynamics** (the way that gun actually sounds, its reload process, parts that actually move while shooting etc.).
 Most were simply an art piece "drawn" into the skin.